 Call for History Day Judges!!

 National History Day is an exciting academic enrichment program which promotes the study of history.
-These young historians develop research papers, exhibits, documentaries, websites and performances based on topics for this year's theme: Exploration, Encounter and Exchange in History.
+These young historians develop research papers, exhibits, documentaries, websites and performances based on topics for this year's theme: Conflict and Compromise in History.
 Participating in National History Day helps address the Common Core State Standards comprehensively.

 Paper and Website Judge Orientation